Was Jamiroquai's Hit 'Virtual Insanity' Inspired by Sapporo's Underground Mall? An Investigation into the Sapporo and Sendai Theories|Domingo

 Sapporo City

-Jamiroquai's third album "Travelling Without Moving
+Jamiroquai's third album, 'Travelling Without Moving'

-Is the "Sapporo Underground Inspiration Theory" true?
+Is the "Sapporo Underground Inspiration" Theory True?

 Entrances to the underground are everywhere in central Sapporo

-This song contrasts the underground with the ground, and sings that "virtual madness" is spreading in this world.
-We cannot deny the possibility that the statement that the song was inspired by Sapporo (or Sendai) is lip service to Japan.
-Only Jay Kay himself knows the real story, but imagining the background of the song by reading the liner and lyrics is one of the ways to enjoy the music.
-Why don't you experience this famous song while thinking of the underground scenery of Sapporo once again?
+The song contrasts the underground with the surface, singing about a "virtual insanity" spreading across the world.
+It's possible that his comment about being inspired by Sapporo (or Sendai) was just fan service for his Japanese audience.
+Only Jay Kay himself knows the real story, but imagining the background by reading the liner notes and lyrics is one of the joys of music.
+Why not listen to this masterpiece again while picturing the underground scenery of Sapporo?

-Writer Profile
+Writer's Profile

 Magazine/Book Editor & Writer Kyohei Yamashita